 Can I use dry beans in this recipe?

-Yes.
-Dry beans require a soaking period, so remember to get them ready the day before you plan to actually make them.
-You will want to soak about ยพ cup of dry black beans overnight with at least 4 inches of water over the beans, as the beans will absorb some of that water.
 The next day, drain the beans and lightly rinse them.
 Place the beans in a large pot and cover them with another 4 inches of water.
 Bring this to a boil, then cover and reduce to a simmer.
 These will need to simmer for about an hour.
 Check on them periodically and make sure they still have enough water.
 When they become tender, you can add them to the skillet and follow the instructions for preparing the canned beans.

 Wonderful recipe!
 Thank you!

 I love really easy recipes especially bean recipes.
-Iโll keep this in mind for Cinco de Mayo, weโll be having tacos and black beans.
+I’ll keep this in mind for Cinco de Mayo, we’ll be having tacos and black beans.
 Yum!

 Simple and really good.
 Adjust liquid to the occasion.
-With less, itโs a luncheon main dish.
+With less, it’s a luncheon main dish.

 Made it but swapped a little chipotle instead of Cayenne.
 Delicious, creamy, and our 2yo scarfed them as well!
 Keeping this recipe.